 3. Figure out ways to earn more money

-Earning extra money is quickly becoming a common way of life in America.
-A recent Bankrate survey found that nearly half of working Americans have a side gig outside of their primary job and use the money for a variety of purposes, such as spending, paying for regular living expenses or savings.
+Side hustles are becoming much more common, especially among younger generations.
+A Bankrate survey found that nearly half of working Americans have a side gig outside of their primary job and use the money for a variety of purposes, such as spending, paying for regular living expenses or saving.

-Best for: People willing to be flexible and put in extra effort for the extra cash.
+Best for: People willing to be flexible and put in extra hours for extra cash.

 4. Seek out state assistance

-For example, Kansas offers student loan forgiveness up to $15,000 over five years for residents living in certain parts of the state; California offers loan forgiveness for doctors, health professionals and dentists.
+For example, Kansas offers student loan forgiveness up to $15,000 over five years for residents living in “Rural Opportunity Zones”; California offers loan forgiveness for doctors, health professionals and dentists.